-Callan was trapped in a place far into the future known as the Sphere, an artificial planet, and I was trapped in a small, cramped room somewhere out in the desert an hour away from a place called Albuquerque.
-The time-travel portal for returning to the Sphere was in an Albuquerque boarding school in Tony’s backpack, which Gabby had.
+Callan was trapped in a place far into the future known as the Sphere, an artificial planet, and she was trapped in a small, cramped room somewhere out in the desert an hour away from a place called Albuquerque.
+The time-travel computer portal for returning to the Sphere was in an Albuquerque boarding school in Tony’s backpack, which Gabby had.
 Tony had been locked up by security.
 Gabby hid in another student’s room.

 Minutes raced past.

 “Come on,” she begged her power and gripped the doorknob.
 That stupid power had yet to show up since she’d been taken from the school and locked in this room.
-I’d used it to kill a huge croggle monster in the Sphere, but I couldn’t even open a lock right now.
+She’d drawn on it to kill a huge croggle monster in the Sphere, but she couldn’t open a locked door right now.
 Why?

-A spark of energy warmed my chest, swirling, then the heat spread to my arms and hands.
+A spark of energy warmed her chest, swirling, then the heat spread to her arms and hands.
+Yes!

 The doorknob heated beneath her fingers.
 She closed her eyes to see if she could picture the lock parts the way she had when she and Tony had opened a door.
-A vision of metal parts blurred in my mind.
-They tumbled and clicked, banging into each other, faster and faster until I couldn’t tell what they were doing.
+A vision of metal parts blurred in her mind.
+The parts tumbled and clicked, banging into each other, faster and faster until she couldn’t tell what they were doing.

-I snatched my hand away and jumped back, expecting Takoda to burst inside any minute with another stun gun in hand.
+She snatched her hand away and fell backward, expecting Takoda to burst inside any minute with another stun gun in hand.

-I’d learned about stun guns the hard way.
+She’d learned about that weapon the hard way.

-I still had no memory, except for a few bits that had emerged to form a strange puzzle still missing too many parts to make sense.
-Takoda was a Navajo on some council who’d found me at the school.
-When he came to take me away last night, I’d tried to run.
-The guards had used that stun gun on me.
+She still had no memory, except for a few bits that had emerged to form a strange puzzle still missing too many parts to make sense.
+Takoda was a Navajo on some council who’d found her at the school.
+When he came to take her away last night, she’d tried to run.
+The guards had used that stun gun on her.

 What if he had someone guarding this building?

-Takoda had said he’d be back in the morning, which might be hours away if midnight was as close as I estimated.
+Takoda had said he’d be back in the morning, which might be hours away if midnight was as close as she estimated.
 But it could already be past.
-My guess could be way off.
-Blood pounded in my ears, thudding with each heavy beat.
+Her guess could be way off.
+Blood pounded in her ears, thudding with each heavy beat.
 If they caught her escaping, would they shackle her and lock her away somewhere her power would not work?

 This was not the time for fear.

-I had no idea how long it would take me to walk back to the school.
+She had no idea how long it would take her to walk back to the school.
 To run back.
-Everything hinged on my returning before four in the morning.
+Everything hinged on her returning before four in the morning.

-Callan and the other MystiK children who’d been captured and stuck there waited for us to come back.
+Callan and the other MystiK children who’d been captured were stuck there waiting for them to come back.

 Returning too late meant Callan would first suffer torture at the hands of the TecKnati, then he’d die a horrible death.

-MystiKs and TecKnati were from 166 years in the future.
-The minute the red moon set in the Sphere and Callan turned eighteen, black wraiths would swarm him.
-He’d vanish into the ether.
-But the other MystiKs in the Sphere didn’t know that.
+The minute the red moon above the Sphere set and Callan turned eighteen, black wraiths would swarm him.
+He’d vanish into the ether just like Mathias had, but the other MystiKs in the Sphere didn’t know that.

-I was the only one besides Callan who was aware of his horrible fate—the same fate of any MystiK turning eighteen in the Sphere.
+Rayen stood up.
+She was the only one besides Callan aware of his horrible fate—the same fate of any MystiK who turned eighteen in the Sphere.

-I couldn’t stop the moon from setting on the day he turned eighteen, but she might be able to do something to prevent his death.
+She couldn’t stop the moon from setting on the day he turned eighteen, but she might be able to do something to prevent his death.

-I will not lose you, I vowed silently, repeating the words he’d said when he’d fought to protect me from a deadly plant on my last visit to the Sphere.
+I will not lose you, she vowed silently, repeating the words he’d said when he’d fought to protect her from a deadly plant in the Sphere.

-But I couldn’t change anything if I didn’t get out of this room.
+But she couldn’t change anything if she didn’t get out of this room.

-Caution and the memory of being shocked by the stun gun had me waiting to see if anyone had heard the internal lock parts clanging, but I couldn’t stay here any longer.
+Caution from the awful memory of being shocked by the weapon had her hesitating to see if anyone had heard the internal lock parts clanging, but she couldn’t stay here any longer.

-No footsteps coming this way.
+No footsteps were coming this way.
 Takoda had driven through miles of desert on the way here last night.
-He said only a few locals lived in this small town, but he hadn’t told me if he was one of them.
+He said only a few locals lived in this small town, but he hadn’t told her if he was one of them.

-I tested the doorknob again and ... it opened.
-My power had worked.
+She tested the doorknob again and ... it opened.
+Her power must have worked.
 This time.

 Outside, the air was dry and cool where it had been hot as an oven during the day.
-Light from a giant, not-quite-full moon washed over the stacked pueblo rooms built high into the night sky.
-Takoda had used the term pueblo, but it was unfamiliar to me.
-To be honest, with few memories returning yet, the majority of things I encountered were unfamiliar to me.
+The glow from a giant, not-quite-full moon washed over the stacked pueblo rooms built high into the night sky.
+Takoda had used the term pueblo, but it was unfamiliar to her.
+To be honest, with few memories returning so far, most of the things she’d encountered were unfamiliar to her.

 Once she regained consciousness last night, Takoda had talked continually during the drive.
 He acted friendly and asked if she knew about Acoma Pueblo.

-No I didn’t and we weren’t friends.
-My friends had never electro-shocked me with a weapon.
+No, she didn’t, and they weren’t friends.
+Her friends had never electrocuted her with a weapon.

 He’d explained what a stun gun was, then apologized.

-I kept picking my way through the town, looking all around.
-The place was built on a high plateau.
+Moving quietly, she kept picking her way through the quiet town, looking all around.
+The place had been built on a high plateau.
 In the distance, mountaintops dusted by moonlight rose against the dark skies.
-I had to get down from this sandstone mesa to the desert floor.
+She had to get down from this sandstone mesa to the desert floor.

-Had this place still been standing in the future when my people—C’raydonians—lived in the Sandia Mountains somewhere around Albuquerque?
+Had this place still been standing in the future when her people—C’raydonians—lived in the Sandia Mountains somewhere around Albuquerque?
 V’ru would know.
-I’d gained the only information I had on C’raydonians from V’ru, an all-knowing, eleven-year-old MystiK in the Sphere.
-Based on his records, it was believed that I had been born over eight decades into the future.
+She’d gained the only information she had on C’raydonians from V’ru, an all-knowing, eleven-year-old MystiK in the Sphere.
+Based on his records, it was believed that she had been born over eight decades into the future.

 And they would all die here, leaving no one.

-In the brief, grueling days I’d been here, I’d formed a connection with Gabby and Tony back at the school, plus Callan and the MystiKs trapped on the Sphere.
+In the brief, grueling days she’d been in this time, she’d formed a connection with Gabby and Tony back at the school, plus Callan and the MystiKs trapped in the Sphere.

-And now someone wanted to take even that from me.
+And now someone wanted to take even that from her.

-When I finally found the main road leading away from here, my feet picked up speed with each step toward the desert.
-Freedom was within my reach.
+When she finally found the main road leading away from here, her feet picked up speed with each step toward the desert.
+Freedom was within her reach.

-I didn’t know, but at least I had a trail to follow and, at this hour of night, no one would hear my sneakers slapping the hard surface.
+She didn’t know, but at least she had a trail to follow.
+Also, at this hour of night, no one would hear her sneakers slapping the hard surface.

-Would this route lead me all the way to the school?
+Would this route lead her all the way to the school?
 She had been unconscious during the first part of the drive.

-Breathing hard, I’d been on the desert level only a few minutes when I heard thunder.
+Breathing hard, she’d been on the desert level only a few minutes when she heard thunder.